uiua-lang/uiua/site/text/ga.md

 ### Using Multivectors

-While Geometric Algebra has many applications, the most obvious and common use in in representing and manipulation geometric objects.
-As a motivating we will start by simply rotating a square.
+While Geometric Algebra has many applications, the most obvious and common use is in representing and manipulation geometric objects.
+As a motivating example we will start by simply rotating a square.

 Vectors are a core objects in most geometric algebra spaces, so we will represent the square as a list of coordinates of points that lie on its boundary.
 We'll start with a simple list of points from `¯1` to `1`.
 The `wrench` idiom `-⊸¬` maps a range from [0, 1] to [¯1, 1].